linkeusen/linkeusen.github.io/_pages/about.md

 ======
 I'm sure you'll find your way here and we'll be able to build a great relationship🌹.

-You can find my CV here first: [XX's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).
+You can find my CV here first: [WYS's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).

 If you want to talk to me further： [Wechat](../images/wechat.jpg)